Christopher D. Clark, M.D.

 In her spare time, Danielle enjoys hiking and spending time with her husband and 2 sons.
 She has passions of photography, running, traveling, and sporting clay shooting.

-Emily is currently preparing and studying to become a Board Certified Orthopedic Specialist (OCS), and plans to sit for the ABPTS exam in 2022.
 Emily is a firm believer in providing individualized and exceptional care to all of her patients, with the overall goal of helping others to improve their quality of life and reach their personal goals.

 Outside of the clinical setting, Emily enjoys running, traveling, baking, and cooking, as well as spending time with her family and friends.
 Above all, Emily loves spending time with her husband, Mark, and pets, Bear and Simon.